 §The Ambriz v.
 Google Interception Theory

 Ambriz et al. v.
-Google LLC, filed in 2024 in the Northern District of California, alleges that Google Meet's AI summary, transcription, and caption features constitute interception of confidential communications under CIPA Section 631 even when no traditional recording is created.
-The theory is novel and consequential.
+Google LLC (Northern District of California, docket 3:23-cv-05437-RFL) was filed on 23 October 2023.
+It alleges that Google's Cloud Contact Center AI, which listens to and processes customer-service call audio, constitutes interception of confidential communications under CIPA Section 631 even when no traditional recording is created.
+The theory extends CIPA exposure from recording vendors to any AI listener.

 §Compliance Posture Recommendations